Juniper/contrail-installer/opencontrail_devstack_user_guide.md

     b. login to contrail-webui and check if the dashboard for the number of instances of compute nodes.

+9. Repeat the above steps if more compute nodes are required as part of the cluster.

-9. Run sanity from controller node to verify the TCs
+10. Run sanity from controller node to verify the TCs

     cd ~/contrail-installer/utilities